Lyle Cherry Orchard Preserve

 Open from sunrise to sunset year-round; five-mile hiking trail gaining 1,500 feet of elevation.

-Lyle Cherry Orchard is a 540-acre preserve located on the Washington side of the Gorge with a five-mile, round-trip trail near the community of Lyle.
+Lyle Cherry Orchard is a 540-acre preserve located on the Washington side of the Gorge with a 6.5-mile, round-trip trail near the community of Lyle.
 This property gains over 1,500 feet of elevation with cake-layered basalt walls carved by the Ice Age Floods.

 Few spots on Lyle Cherry Orchard Preserve are without stunning views of the surrounding gorge.
 As the name implies, this preserve was once an orchard, though you are more likely to find unique native flowers as you wander through oak savanna and grassy meadow benches.